visahaarala/jazzchords/md/Questions.md

 #### DRY: Typescript types and arrays with same values

-DRY principle... is there a way to get array of values from a type?
+Is there a way to get array of values from a type?
 Other way it will not work because then the type cannot be used to describe the values.
 For example:

 - beats.ts is sort of repeating what is already written in index.d.ts

 - Notes.tsx is sort of repeating index.d.ts